Woww2711/Face-Liveness-Detection-YOLOv9/README.md

 - Image and video uploads work perfectly on both cloud and local

 ## To-do list
 - Train better model, need more time and more data
+- Intergrate into eKYC system